-I love that my job, and those that I work with, have direct involvement with young kids in a classroom setting.
+I love that my job, and those that I work with, have direct involvement with young kids in a our preschool classroom setting.
 To build a classroom culture that fosters kindness, respect and self-control is just as important as teaching our young students how to recognize their colors, shapes and letter sounds.
-As clearly addressed in countless studies and articles, such as “The Death of Preschool” in the Scientific American, our preschoolers need to spend more time in play-based learning in preschool for better academic success in primary school.
+As clearly addressed in countless studies and articles, such as “The Death of Preschool” (click HERE for article) in the Scientific American, our preschoolers need to spend more time in play-based learning in preschool for better academic success in primary school.

 Which is great!
 A play-based curriculum allows more time for teachers to work one-on-one and hands on with our students.
 This, in turn, allows us to spend more time coaching our preschoolers on proper peer to peer communication, making good decisions and being kind to others.

 But, how do we actually do this?
 Each classroom is a little different in their day to day procedures, but as a general rule we have 3 guidelines that help us build a culture of kindness and a classroom family!

 As part of a classroom family students benefit from having a responsibility.
 It helps them t know they are important and that they belong.
 Having a rotating job each week is one way we give them an opportunity to be responsible in the classroom.
 Classroom jobs vary from line leader, door holder, electricity monitor, lunch time helper and teacher’s helper…the all-time favorite!
 Jobs rotate each week with each child having a job each day.